- Urology 216.444.5600

 The exact cause of premature ejaculation (PE) is not known.
 While in many cases PE is due to performance anxiety during sex, other factors may be:

-- Lack of communication or unresolved conflict with partner
+- Lack of communication or unresolved conflict with a partner.

 Studies suggest that the breakdown of serotonin (a natural chemical that affects mood) may play a role in PE.
 Certain drugs, including some antidepressants, may affect ejaculation, as can nerve damage to the back or spinal cord.

-Retrograde ejaculation is most common in males with diabetes who suffer from diabetic nerve damage.
+Retrograde ejaculation is most common in males with diabetes who suffer from diabetes-related nerve damage.
 Problems with the nerves in the bladder and the bladder neck force the ejaculate to flow backward.
-In other men, retrograde ejaculation may be a side effect of some medications, or happen after an operation on the bladder neck or prostate.
+In other men, retrograde ejaculation may be a side effect of some medications or happen after an operation on the bladder neck or prostate.

 Phimosis and paraphimosis